 References

-This bibliography contains 56 sources spanning sociology, trauma studies, feminist theory, contemplative practice, visual methodology, organisational behaviour, philosophy, Indigenous research methodologies, and human rights.
-It serves as the scholarly foundation for the Alonetude project and the theoretical development of the original concept of alonetude — the expansive, intentional, and embodied practice of being fully present to oneself.
+This bibliography contains sources spanning sociology, trauma studies, feminist theory, contemplative practice, visual methodology, organizational behaviour, philosophy, Indigenous research methodologies, and human rights.
+It serves as the scholarly foundation for the Alonetude project and the theoretical development of the original concept of alonetude, the expansive, intentional, and body-felt practice of being fully present to oneself.

 A